Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Input Image
 ---------------------------------------------

-The ivas_xdpuinfer works with raw BGR and RGB images as required by the model.
+The vvas_xdpuinfer works with raw BGR and RGB images as required by the model.
 Make sure you have specified correct color format in model-format field in json file.
-The exact resolution of the image to ivas_xdpuinfer must be provided, it is expected by the model.
-There is a performance loss if a different resolution of the BGR image is provided to the ivas_xdpuinfer, because resizing is done on the CPU inside the Vitis AI library.
+The exact resolution of the image to vvas_xdpuinfer must be provided, it is expected by the model.
+There is a performance loss if a different resolution of the BGR image is provided to the vvas_xdpuinfer, because resizing is done on the CPU inside the Vitis AI library.

-.. _json-ivas-dpuinfer:
+.. _json-vvas-dpuinfer:

-JSON File for ivas_xdpuinfer
+JSON File for vvas_xdpuinfer
 ---------------------------------------------

-The following table shows the JSON file format and configuration parameters for ivas_xdpuinfer.
+The following table shows the JSON file format and configuration parameters for vvas_xdpuinfer.

-Table 10: JSON File for ivas_xdpuinfer
+Table 10: JSON File for vvas_xdpuinfer

 +-------------------+---------+-----------------------------------------+--------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter         | Type    | Expected Values                         | Default      | Description                                                                                                                                                                                                                                                                                                                                                                                                  |